 and emphatically without discrimination.

-- Subscribes to and supports the professional aims and objectives of the National Institute of Governmental Purchasing, Inc.
+- Subscribes to and supports the professional aims and objectives of NIGP - The Institute for Public Procurement.

 Download a printable, two-sided, tri-fold .pdf copy of the Doing business with the